-1 Introduction
+1. Introduction

 This document provides guidance that supplements NIST Interagency or Internal Report (NISTIR) 8286, Integrating Cybersecurity and Enterprise Risk Management (ERM) [1].
-NISTIR 8286C is the third in a series of companion publications that provide guidance for implementing, monitoring, and maintaining an enterprise approach designed to integrate cybersecurity risk management (CSRM) into ERM.2 Readers of this report will benefit from reviewing the foundation document, NISTIR 8286, since many of the concepts described in this report are based on the practices and definitions established in that NISTIR.
-Each publication in the series, as illustrated in Figure 2, provides detailed guidance to supplement topics from NISTIR 8286.
-Activities in dark blue boxes are described in this report; those in other documents are shown in a lighter shade.
+NISTIR 8286C is the third in a series of companion publications that provide guidance for implementing, monitoring, and maintaining an enterprise approach designed to integrate cybersecurity risk management (CSRM) into ERM.2 Readers of this report will benefit from reviewing the foundation document, NISTIR 8286, since many of the concepts described in this report are based on practices and definitions established in that NISTIR.
+Each publication in the series, as illustrated in Fig. 2, provides detailed guidance to supplement topics from NISTIR 8286.

-Figure 2: NISTIR 8286C Activities as part of CSRM/ERM Integration
+Fig. 2.
+NISTIR 8286C Activities as part of CSRM/ERM Integration